Table of Contents

 The best way to prevent resistance is to stick closely to your medication schedule.
 Some studies suggest that taking your HIV drugs exactly as prescribed about 95 percent of the time is needed to get the most benefit from HIV treatment.
 That means missing very few doses.

 There are a number of things to think about when deciding whether to start HIV drug treatment.
 Two of those things are your CD4 count and viral load.

 It is also important to think about whether you feel able to commit to taking your drugs correctly.
 If you do not feel ready, talk it over with someone who knows about HIV.
-Your health care provider or the staff at an AIDS service organization (ASO) can give you accurate information to answer your questions and address your concerns.
+Your health care provider or an AIDS service organization (ASO) can give you accurate information to answer your questions and address your concerns.

 Many women find it difficult to be adherent to their HIV medication for the following reasons:

 - A busy lifestyle

 - Not having disclosed their HIV status to work colleagues, friends, lovers, or family

 - Depression, a leading cause of non-adherence, is more common in HIV+ women than HIV+ men

 - Other life stressors, such as childcare or parenting issues